tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 determines whether the factor multiplied into  $s_i$  is the verifier's challenge $u_j$ or its inverse.

-Computations of these coefficients can be delegated to the prover or some third party called "helper", henceforth referred to as the prover.
+Computations of these coefficients can be delegated to the prover or some third party called the "helper", henceforth referred to as the prover.
 Since each of these coefficients is a product of field elements, they have strong algebraic properties that can be exploited in two ways: